President's Bodyguard (India): History

 The President's Bodyguard was previously the Governor General's Bodyguard of the Presidency armies and the British Indian Army.
 The Governor-General's Bodyguard was raised in September 1773 by Governor-General Warren Hastings from a handpicked 50 troopers of the Moghal Horse, itself raised in 1760 by local sirdars.
 In the same year, Maharaja Chait Singh of Benares provided another 50 troopers, raising the strength of the unit to 100.
 The first commander of the unit was Captain Sweeny Toone, an officer of the East India Company, who had Lieutenant Samuel Black as his subaltern.

 During the Partition of India, British Indian Army was divided 2:1 between the Dominions of India and Pakistan.
 Muslim personnel of the regiment were transferred to the Pakistan Army to form the Governor General's Bodyguard in Pakistan.
 The rest of the regiment, comprising the Sikhs, Jats and Rajputs remained with the Indian Army.
 The Viceroy's gold-plated buggy was coveted by both India and Pakistan.
 Its fate was decided by a coin toss between Colonel Thakur Govind Singh (India) and Sahabzada Yaqub Khan (Pakistan) and India won the buggy.

-The regiment would be renamed the President's Bodyguard when India became a republic on 26 January 1950.
+On January 27, 1950, the regiment was renamed the President’s Bodyguard.